MEET THE ANIMALS

 Betsy is Roosevelt's pen mate and another pot bellied pig.
 She is very sweet looking and even sweeter in person.
 She loves to be loved, patted and fed treats.
 She lives in the garden on the farm and is very cleanly and sure not to trample the vegetables.
 Contact us to come visit.

 Daisy a.k.a Piggie Smalls

-Daisy, a.k.a Piggie Smalls is a large 250 pound pot-belly pig.
-She is so large we decided to emancipate her from her pen and let her roam free on the farm.
+Daisy, a.k.a Piggie Smalls is a 250 pound pot-belly pig.
+Due to her size we decided to emancipate her from her pen and let her roam free on the farm.
 She spends her days lounging under the cherimoya trees or in her adopted new home, a teepee.
 Daisy is great with children and other pets.
-Come see Piggy Smalls and contact us for more info!

 If you're interested in fostering an animal at an offsite location, please contact us for more information.